runtimeverification/verified-smart-contracts/deposit/bytecode-verification/deposit-spec.ini.md

 WITHDRAWAL_CREDENTIALS = msg.data [ (WITHDRAWAL_CREDENTIALS_OFFSET + 32) ..
 WITHDRAWAL_CREDENTIALS_LENGTH ]
 SIGNATURE              = msg.data [ (SIGNATURE_OFFSET              + 32) ..
 SIGNATURE_LENGTH              ]
 ```
+**NOTE**: The argument decoding process of the Vyper-compiled bytecode does not explicitly check the well-formedness of the calldata (`msg.data`).
+Specifically, the addition overflow may happen when decoding the offsets (`*_OFFSET`).
+Also, the decoded offsets may be larger than the size of calldata, leading to out-of-bounds access, although the out-of-bounds access to calldata simply returns zero bytes.
+We note that the Solidity-compiled bytecode contains more runtime checks to avoid aforementioned behaviors.
+Currently, the deposit contract relies on the checksum (`deposit_data_root`) to finally reject ill-formed calldata.
+We have not found yet any attack that can exploit this behavior in the presence of the checksum.

 The deposit data root `NODE` is computed as follows:
 ```